shopot/python-assignments/tasks/01-python-basics/assignment.md

 You should implement several functions in dedicated files

-- `main.py` - implement function `spawnChildProcess` that receives array of arguments `args` and creates child process from file `child.py`, passing these `args` to it.
+- `main.py` - implement function `spawn_child_process` that receives array of arguments `args` and creates child process from file `child.py`, passing these `args` to it.
 This function should use a Queue to pass messages back and forth.